kyungrae/study/designing-data-intensive-applications/part3.md

 #### Map-Side Joins

+The reduce-side approach has the advantage that you do not need to make any assumptions about the input data.
+However, the downside is that all that sorting, copying to reducers, and merging of reducer inputs can be quite expensive.

+If you can make certain assumptions about your input data, it is possible to make joins faster by using a so-called map-side join.
+This approach uses a cut-down MapReuce job in which there are no reducers and no sorting.

+- Broadcast hash joins
+The simplest way of performing a map-side join applies in the case where a large dataset is joined with a small dataset.
+In particular, the small dataset needs to be small enough that it can be loaded entirely into memory in each of the mappers.
+- Partitioned hash joins
+If the inputs to the map-side join are partitioned in the same way, then the hash join approach can be applied to each partition independently.
+This approach works if both of the joni's inputs have the same number of partitions, with records assigned to partitions based on the same key and the same hash function.
+- Map-side merge joins
+Another variant of a map-side join applied if the input datasets are not only partitioned in the same way, but also sorted based on the same key.

 #### The Output of Batch Workflows

+- Building search indexes
+- Key-value stores as batch process output(classifier and recommendation systems)

 #### Comparing Hadoop to Distributed Databases

+Msassively parallel processing databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce and a distributed filesystem provides something much more like a general-purpose operating system that can run arbitrary programs.

 ### Beyond MapReduce

+#### Materialization of Intermiediate State

+The files on the distributed filesystem are simply intermediate state: a means of passing data from one job to the next.
+MapReduce's approach of fully materializing intermiediate state has downsides compared to Unix pipes:

+- Skew or varying load on different machines means that a job often has a few straggler tasks that take much longer to complete than the others.
+- Mappers are often redundant.
+- Storing intermediate state in a distributed filesystem means those files are replicated across several nodes.

+##### Dataflow engines

+New execution engines  for distributed batch computations handle an entire workflow as one job, rather than breaking it up into independent subjobs.

+Unlike in MapReduce, these functions need not take the strict roles of alternating map and reduce, but instead can be assembled in more flexible wasy.
+We call these functions operators.

+#### High-Level APIs and Language

 ## 11. Stream Processing